 - Take a course in business etiquette.
 This will give you the social skills and refining polish you need to take your business relationships to the next level.
 Etiquette courses can include anything from dining, navigating introductions, networking and solving difficult situations.

 - Pay a professional to get a good head shot.
 You only get one chance to impress, do it right!

 - Make an effort to remember small details about others.
-Send them a note or article from time to time relevant to the trivia they shared with you.
-Show people you are thinking about them.
+Send them a note or article from time to time relevant to the tidbits they shared with you.
+Show people that you are thinking about them.
 The next time you need expert help, you will have people to call.